F1 2024 Dutch Grand Prix weather forecast - latest today from Zandvoort

 Sunday, August 25: Race

-While there's a slight chance of a brief shower in the hours leading up to the race, the event itself is currently expected to be dry with a sunny sky and a 0 per cent chance of rain around the 3pm start time.
+The race is currently expected to be dry with sunny skies and a zero per cent chance of rain around the 3pm start time.
+However, some showers are predicted an hour into the race, with a 10 per cent chance currently forecast.

-The day's peak temperature will be 19 degrees, falling to 13 degrees at night.
-Humidity is predicted to be around 62 per cent with a moderate breeze coming from the west south west.
+The day's peak temperature will be 19 degrees, falling to 14 degrees at night.
+Humidity will be around 62 per cent with a moderate breeze coming from the west south west.

 However, it's important to note that these forecasts are subject to change.
 We will be updating you daily with the latest forecast, so be sure to check back in as the week progresses.